Computing the k Densest Subgraphs of a Graph: Abstract

 \section{Abstract}

 Computing cohesive subgraphs is a central problem in graph theory.
 While many formulations of cohesive subgraphs lead to NP-hard problems, finding a densest subgraph can be done in polynomial-time.
 As such, the densest subgraph model has emerged as the most popular notion of cohesiveness.
-Recently, the data mining community has started looking into the problem of computing $k$ densest subgraphs in a given graph, rather than one, with various restrictions on the possible overlap between the subgraphs.
-However, there seems to be very little known on this important and natural generalization from a theoretical perspective.

-In this paper we hope to remedy this situation by analyzing three natural variants of the $k$ densest subgraphs problem.
-Each variant differs depending on the amount of overlap that is allowed between the subgraphs.
-In one extreme, when no overlap is allowed, we prove that the problem is NP-hard for $k \geq 3$ On the other extreme, when overlap is allowed without any restrictions and the solution subgraphs only have to be distinct, we show that the problem is fixed-parameter tractable with respect to $k$, and admits a PTAS for constant $k$.
-Finally, when a limited overlap is allowed between the subgraphs, we prove that the problem is NP-hard for~$k = 2$.
+Recently, the data mining community has started looking into the problem of computing $k$ densest subgraphs in a given graph, rather than one.
+In this paper we consider a natural variant of the $k$ densest subgraphs problem, where overlap between solution subgraphs is allowed with no constraint.
+We show that the problem is fixed-parameter tractable with respect to $k$, and admits a PTAS for constant $k$.
+Both these algorithms complement nicely the previously known $O(n^k)$ algorithm for the problem.